 Selected issues in corporate finance that may vary somewhat over time are covered in this course.
 Relevant topics include origination, syndication, and distribution of securities issues; the effects of leverage and growth on cash flow; cash flow analysis with emphasis on valuation modeling; expansion through acquisitions, mergers, and joint ventures; bankruptcy and reorganization; defending the firm from takeover; and going private through leveraged buyouts.
-This course is taken near the end of the program.
-Prerequisites: ACCT 602 Cost Accounting and FINC 604 Managerial Finance, FINC 614 Finance or FINC 614b Advanced Financial Management.
+Prerequisites: Full-Time -ACCT 602 Cost Accounting or equivalent and FINC 604 Managerial Finance or FINC 614 Finance or FINC614b Advanced Financial Management.
+Fully Employed - FINC 655 Financial Management of the Firm, or ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.